Cragdoo/vninja/content/post/vmworld-europe-2018-sessions.md

 title: "VMworld Europe 2018 Sessions and Some Advice"

 description: "VMware has opened the session builder for VMworld Europe 2018, and quite a few sessions are already fullly booked.
 Don't despair though if you session is full, there is still a chance that some sessions will get additional slots, as well as the possibility for walk-ins at the time of the sessions.
-Odds are that quite a few people who have scheduled a given session doesn't show up and that'll open up slots for those waiting at the door."
+Odds are that quite a few people who have scheduled a given session doesn't show up and that will open up slots for those waiting at the door."

 FeaturedImage: "https://vninja.net/logos/vmworld-2018-v1.jpg"